Upper Deerfield Township, New Jersey: Local government

 Upper Deerfield Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of the five-member Township Committee, whose members are elected at-large directly by the voters in partisan elections to serve three-year terms of office on a staggered basis, with either one or seats coming up for election each year as part of the November general election.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Upper Deerfield Township Committee are Mayor James P. Crilley (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor John L. Daddario (R, term on committee and as deputy mayor ends 2022), Bruce T. Peterson (D, 2022), Scott R. Smith (R, 2024) and Thomas R. Speranza (R, 2024).
+As of 2023, members of the Upper Deerfield Township Committee are Mayor James P. Crilley (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor John L. Daddario (R, term on committee ends 2025; term as deputy mayor ends 2023), Scott R. Smith (R, 2024), Thomas R. Speranza (R, 2024) and Joseph L. Spoltore (R, 2025).